QOS: A Quantum Operating System: Multi-programmer

-\myparagraph{Multi-programming Policies} \projecttitle{} supports pluggable multi-programming policies for maximizing effective utilization or minimizing fidelity penalties.
-In this work, we implement two multi-programming policies; the first is the \textit{fast path} multi-programming, where we can immediately bundle two Qernels if there is no conflict between them, while the second requires re-compilation and re-estimation.
+In this work, we implement two multi-programming policies; the first is the \textit{fast path} multi-programming while the second requires re-compilation and re-estimation.

-\myparagraph{Restrict Policy} The restrict policy uses the target QPU transpilation output to bundle Qernels if there is no overlap in their layouts.
-Practically, this means that for Qernels $Q_0$ and $Q_1$, their logical qubits are mapped to disjoint sets of physical qubits on the QPUs.
-In that case, the policy bundles the Qernels together, and fidelity loss is minimized through the aforementioned compatibility score.
+\myparagraph{Restrict policy} The restrict policy checks if there is no overlap in the Qernel mappings on the QPU, including the buffer zone.
+For example, in Figure \ref{fig:multi-programmer} (d) in the left case, the logical qubits of the Qernels are mapped to disjoint sets of physical qubits on the QPU, and there is a buffer zone between the two sets.
+In that case, the policy simply bundles the Qernels together, and fidelity loss is minimized through the aforementioned compatibility score.

-\myparagraph{Re-evaluation Policy} This policy is the fallback of the restrict policy.
-If the Qernel layouts overlap, the two Qernels are transpiled again for the target QPU, and their new fidelity is estimated.
-If the new fidelity is lower up to a fixed $\epsilon > 0$ value compared to the original fidelities, the bundling is maintained.
+\myparagraph{Re-evaluation policy} This policy is the fallback of the restrict policy.
+If the Qernel mappings overlap, the two Qernels are transpiled again for the target QPU, and their new fidelity is estimated.
+If the new fidelity is lower up to a fixed $\epsilon > 0$ value compared to the original independent fidelities, the bundling is kept.
 Otherwise, the multi-programmer selects the next most compatible Qernel pair.

-Figure \ref{fig:multi-programmer} (d) shows the check for layout overlap.
-In this example, yellow qubits belong to $Qernel~0$ and green to $Qernel~1$.
-On the left, there is no overlap, while on the right, the red qubit is shared between the Qernels. (e) We apply the respective policy (in this example, re-evaluation).

-\subsection{Scheduler}
+\myparagraph{Example} Figure \ref{fig:multi-programmer} shows an example where the multi-programmer receives three Qernels with three estimations each and identifies $Qernel~0$ and $Qernel~2$ as a possible pair since their best QPU is the same ($QPU5$) (a).
+It computes their independent utilization (31\% and 37\%, respectively), and the combined utilization is under 100\% (b).
+It computes the compatibility score that surpasses the threshold ($0.9>0.75$) (c).
+In (d), the right case shows an overlap in the buffer zone (the red qubit), so we apply the re-evaluation policy.

+\myparagraph{Unbundling} To unbundle the results, the multi-programmer keeps a record that maps the initial (solo) Qernel IDs to the new, bundled Qernel ID, as well as the Qernels' sizes.
+Therefore, when receiving a new result from a Qernel with an ID $i$, it scans the record to find an entry $i$, and if found, it splits the probability distribution bitstrings (\S~\ref{sec:background:101}) into two parts: the left-most and the right-most bits based on the Qernel sizes.

+\section{Scheduler}

-Scheduling quantum programs involves fundamental tradeoffs between conflicting objectives; specifically, users want maximal fidelity and minimal waiting times.
-However, to maximize fidelity, most programs must run on the same subset of QPUs that perform best in a given calibration cycle (\S~\ref{sec:challenges:spatial_and_temporal}).
-This will lead to large and growing queues on these QPUs, hence long waiting times for the users.
+Scheduling quantum programs involves fundamental tradeoffs between conflicting objectives; specifically, users ideally want the fidelity of \textit{the best fidelity QPU} and the waiting time of \textit{least busy QPU}.